 The four-year extended degree course includes a foundation year (Year 0) allowing you to study core subjects, including programming and mathematics, in a highly supportive environment that will give you the confidence and knowledge to join the full honours degree course at the right level.

-You will gain the kind of solid theoretical, problem-solving and analytical preparation that gives you a strong basis for future success.
+You'll gain the kind of solid theoretical, problem-solving and analytical preparation that gives you a strong basis for future success.
 The extra year really makes a difference, and students on the extended degree have gone on to obtain a first class honours followed by immediate highly paid employment.

 In addition to the University's standard entry requirements, you should have:

-All applicants must be able to demonstrate proficiency in the English language.
-Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
+To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
+If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 Applicants with relevant professional qualifications or extensive professional experience will also be considered.

-Year 0 (Level 3) modules include:
+Year 0 modules include: